Jump to main content

 STEP 1: Complete the Application (approximately 20 minutes)

-A health review is done when you first apply for insurance or if you are choosing to increase your coverage.
-The way a life insurance carrier gets to know you is called medical underwriting.
-The average time from the receipt of your application to the receipt of your insurance certificate depends on how quickly the underwriter can obtain your necessary medical information and, if needed, financial documents to assess your application.
+If you are first applying for insurance or increasing your coverage, your health will be reviewed.
+This process, called medical underwriting, is so a life insurance carrier can get to know you.
+The average time from completing your application to receiving your insurance certificate depends on how quickly the underwriter can obtain important information.
+This includes necessary medical information and financial documents as needed.

 timeline image